mickey7799/TodoList/README.md

 # ToDoList

+## Techniques
+- React Native
+- Redux

-## A simple Todo App that can perform add/toggle/update/remove lists functions
+## A simple Todo App that can perform the following functions:
+- add todo
+- toggle completed todo
+- remove a particular todo
+- remove all completed todos